bfxdev/pixel-artist/README.md

 The library has only one dependency on [Jimp](https://www.npmjs.com/package/jimp) (used to import/export picture files).

-The [GitHub repository](https://github.com/bfxdev/pixel-artist) uses GitHub pages as well to [render it as a web page](https://bfxdev.github.io/pixel-artist).
+Try the [test web page](https://bfxdev.github.io/pixel-artist) hosted through GitHub pages to use the features of Pixel Artist without development.

 ## Features